lydell/tiny-decoders/README.md

 ): Decoder<Array<T | U>>;
 ```

 Takes a decoder as input, and returns a new decoder.
-The new decoder checks that its `unknown` input is an array, and then runs the _input_ decoder on every item.
+The new decoder checks that its `unknown` input is an array (or array-like object), and then runs the _input_ decoder on every item.
 What happens if decoding one of the items fails depends on the `mode`:

 - `"throw"` (default): Throws a `TypeError` on the first invalid item.
 - `"skip"`: Items that fail are ignored.
 This means that the decoded array can be shorter than the input array – even empty!
 Error messages are pushed to the `errors` array, if present.
 - `{ default: U }`: The passed default value is used for items that fail.
 The decoded array will always have the same length as the input array.
 Error messages are pushed to the `errors` array, if present.

 If no error was thrown, `Array<T>` is returned (or `Array<T | U>` if you use the `{ default: U }` mode).

+An array-like object is an object with a `length` property which is a number (unsigned 32-bit integer).
+The decoder will go through all integers from 0 to (but not including) `length`.

 Example: